dmanning23/LifeBarBuddy/README.md

 To use this library, install from the [Nuget package](https://www.nuget.org/packages/LifeBarBuddy/1.0.0)

+It will also add the MeterShader.fx file to the Content directory of your project.
+Make sure this gets added to you MonoGame content .mgcb project!

 Check out the example project at [LifeBarBuddySample](https://github.com/dmanning23/LifeBarBuddySample)

 First create an instance of the type of meter you'd like.
 There are currently two built-in types: basic LifeBar and SuperBar (a single-stock super gauge similar to Super Street Fighter 2 Turbo)